Constraining the population of dark matter halo shapes using hierarchical inference with extragalactic stellar streams: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Tom Hehir, Chris Moore and Kaisey Mandel for their valuable insight.
 DC acknowledges funding from the Harding Distinguished Postgraduate Scholars Program.
 ES is grateful to the Leverhulme Trust for funding under the grant number RPG-2021-205.
+SK acknowledges support from the Science \& Technology Facilities Council (STFC) grant ST/Y001001/1.